Slowly Changing Dimension Transformation

 The Slowly Changing Dimension transformation does not support null business keys.
 If the data include rows in which the business key column is null, those rows should be removed from the data flow.
 You can use the Conditional Split transformation to filter rows whose business key columns contain null values.
 For more information, see Conditional Split Transformation.

 You can log the calls that the Slowly Changing Dimension transformation makes to external data providers.
 You can use this logging capability to troubleshoot the connections, commands, and queries to external data sources that the Slowly Changing Dimension transformation performs.
 To log the calls that the Slowly Changing Dimension transformation makes to external data providers, enable package logging and select the Diagnostic event at the package level.
-For more information, see Troubleshooting Package Execution.
+For more information, see Troubleshooting Tools for Package Execution.

 You can set properties through SSIS Designer or programmatically.